 Going to restaurants with low vision is not impossible, but it’s rare to find menus that are accessible.
 My friend and I went out to dinner, and my friend requested a large print menu for me.
-Our server looked at us like we were crazy, and suggested I just hold the menu closer to my face.
+Our server looked at us with a confused expression, and suggested I just hold the menu closer to my face.
 We politely thanked the server for bringing us menus, and then started making the menu accessible ourselves.
 Restaurants are not required to provide menus in accessible formats here in the US, though many provide a Braille menu.
 I don’t read Braille though, and I am yet to be handed a restaurant menu in large print.
 Here are my tips and tricks for going to restaurants with low vision.

 Read the menu online